 Confused about taxes for the self-employed?
 This article breaks down what you need to know.
-We explain self-employment taxes, the rates for 2024 and 2025, how to calculate them, and the deductions you can claim.
+We explain self-employment taxes, the rates for 2026, how to calculate them, and the deductions you can claim.
 By the end, you’ll have a clear understanding of your tax obligations and how to manage them effectively.

 Understanding Self-Employment Tax